Home >> Research Progress

 "These findings can help us understand more about the mechanisms of soil carbon stability, and predict global carbon stocks," said LI Lei, corresponding author of this study.

-This study has underscored the importance of OC-Fe in the stability of soil organic carbon, and can provide data support for carbon cycle models which incorporate mineral factors.
+This study underscores the importance of OC-Fe in the stability of soil organic carbon, and provides data support for carbon cycle models which incorporate mineral factors.

 Article link: https://doi.org/10.1038/s41467-024-54832-8